jackdawe/MBP/README.md

 This method should use the input labels as well as the predictedState and predictedReward attributes to update the stateLoss and rewardLoss attributes inherited from the ForwardImpl class.
 These losses are then used by ModelBased to perform a backward pass through your forward model and update its weights. stateLoss and rewardLoss should be scalar tensors.

-stateLabels and rewardLabels are batches from your provided dataset and keep their original sizes (except for dimension 0 who now have a batchSize size).
+stateLabels and rewardLabels are batches from your provided dataset also have their two first dimension merged.

 The ForwardImpl method also provides a public usedDevice attribute that contains the nature of the device on which the training will be done on (GPU or CPU). usedDevice will be updated upon initialisation of an object of your forward model class.